Minnesota GI Bill

-You must be a Minnesota resident enrolled at a participating Minnesota institution, and a:
+You must be a Minnesota resident enrolled at a participating Minnesota institution, and one of the following:

-- Veteran who is serving or has served honorably in any branch of the United States armed forces at any time; or
+- A veteran who is serving or has served honorably in any branch of the United States armed forces at any time

-- Spouse or child of a person who has served in the military at any time on and who has died or has a total and permanent disability as a direct result of that military service.
-(Student must also be eligible to receive federal veterans education benefits as a spouse or dependent.)
+- The spouse or child of a person who has served in the military at any time and who has died or has a total and permanent disability as a direct result of that military service.
+(You must also be eligible to receive federal veterans education benefits as a spouse or dependent.)

-You must be a University of Minnesota student:
+You must be a University of Minnesota student with:

 - Degree-seeking status (non-degree students are not eligible for the MN GI Bill).